phel-lang/web-skeleton/README.md

 ### Requirements

-Phel requires at least PHP 8.3.
+Phel requires at least PHP 8.3 and Composer.

 #### Locally (no Docker)